-After exploring the financial district, take a walk or catch the subway to SoHo, South of Houston Street, a neighborhood that is home to art galleries, trendy shops, and good food and cafés.
+After exploring the financial district, take a walk or catch the subway to SoHo, South of Houston Street, a neighborhood that is home to modern art galleries, trendy shops, and good food and cafés.
 Those visiting New York on a budget will probably want to window shop though.

 (If you’re in need of a sugar fix, might I suggest Black Tap, a restaurant that is known for its gigantic milkshakes topped with cookies, brownies, and even slices of pie.)

 Then you’re off to Washington Square Park through TriBeCa to listen to street performers, and maybe sit on the lawn and eat that bagel.

 Then head to Greenwich Village, a tree-lined neighborhood filled to a coffee cup’s brim with quaint cafés.
 This area was once the epicenter of the 1960s counterculture movement and is known to be very LGBTQ friendly.
 While it doesn’t have the beatnik vibes it once did, it’s still a historical and cool area of NYC.

 (You are passing through Greenwich in the daytime, but consider coming back for the nightlife.
 It’s also one of the best and most central areas to stay in New York.)